Granite Rock Co. 10: Industrial service

 After World War II, in 1947, No. 5001 was sold to the Granite Rock Company of Watsonville, California and given the number 10.
 The locomotive worked at the company's A.R.
-Wilson quarry in Aromas, California until the 1950s, when it was replaced by diesel locomotives and taken out of service.
+Wilson quarry in Aromas, California until 1960, when it was replaced by diesel locomotives and taken out of service.

 Preservation

-No. 10 stayed in Granite Rock's yards, until Bruce Woolpert the president and CEO, started a restoration effort in 1988, the work was undertaken at the shops of the California State Railroad Museum and was eventually donated to the museum in 1997.
+No. 10 stayed in Granite Rock's yards, until Bruce Woolpert the president and CEO, started a restoration effort in 1988, the work was undertaken at the shops of the California State Railroad Museum and was eventually donated to the museum in 1995.
 The restoration work included a new boiler built by the Dixon Boilerworks, in Los Angeles.
 The locomotive was fully restored to operating condition by May 1997, and became the principle motive power of the museum's Sacramento Southern Railroad excursion railroad.

 On August 29, 1997, No. 10 was operated by an all-female crew to mark the anniversary of the ratification of the 19th.
 Amendment.